WilliamClintC/Lifecycle-Code/README.md

 ## Project Overview

-This data scraping project was completed for Professor Ron Yang at the UBC Sauder School of Business.
-The objective was to extract and process retail datasets from JD Power publications, primarily in PDF format.
+This data extraction project was completed for Professor Ron Yang at the UBC Sauder School of Business.
+The objective was to extract and process retail price datasets from JD Power automotive publications, primarily available in PDF format, and convert them into structured, analyzable data.

+The project involved developing an end-to-end pipeline that began with scraping PDFs from the internet using various web scraping techniques (Google dorking, BeautifulSoup for HTML parsing, and Selenium for automated browser interactions).
+These PDFs were then processed to extract charts, which were subsequently digitized into data points, followed by validation of the extraction accuracy.

+The final datasets are available in two formats:

+- `data/final_dataset/AI.csv`: Data generated using Graph2Table AI extraction methods
+- `data/final_dataset/Webplot_Digitizer.csv`: Data generated using WebPlotDigitizer for validation and comparison purposes

+The methodology combines automated extraction techniques with manual verification to ensure data quality and consistency.

 ## Project Workflow